makoni/CocoaLUT-swift/PORT_TO_SWIFT_PLAN.md

 This document is an actionable plan for porting the CocoaLUT Objective‑C codebase to Swift 6 as a Swift Package, using Test‑Driven Development (TDD).
 It is written for the human maintainer and for the AI agent that will do the porting work.

-## Status (updated 2025-10-30)
+## Status (updated 2025-10-31)

 - **Completion estimate:** ~88% of the Objective‑C surface has Swift equivalents with green tests (core math, processors, formatters, color spaces, GPUImage shim, and image-based helpers).
 - **What remains for 100% parity:** macOS-only UI/preview utilities, the ICC profile formatter, and a top-level Swift entry point that mirrors `CocoaLUT.h`/formatter discovery APIs.
-- **Next focus:** finish macOS preview pipeline ports, add ICC formatter tests, wire a Swift formatter registry & `CocoaLUT` facade, and retire the remaining Objective‑C files.
+- **Next focus:** finish macOS preview pipeline ports, add ICC formatter tests, wire a Swift formatter registry & `CocoaLUT` facade, tighten legacy sidecar coverage, and retire the remaining Objective‑C files.

 Summary
 - Goal: Produce a Swift 6 implementation of the library (module name `CocoaLUTSwift`), preserve public API behavior, and keep a SwiftPM-first workflow.
 Maintain Objective‑C compatibility where needed for existing apps until migration is complete.